WanluLiuLab/yasim/doc/src/tutorial/llrg/index.ipynb.md

     chrm_ccs_isoseq.collapse.gff
 ```

 The generated annotation file would be available at `chrm_ccs_isoseq.collapse.gff`.
-You are free to use `gffcompare` or `pigeon` for further analysis.
+You are free to use [GffCompare](http://ccb.jhu.edu/software/stringtie/gffcompare.shtml), [SQANTI3](https://github.com/ConesaLab/SQANTI3) or [Pigeon](https://isoseq.how/classification/pigeon.html) for further analysis.

 +++

 ### Interpretation of LLRG Exceptions

 After each simulation, the LLRG adapter would print a line like this: `2023-04-03 15:16:41,070  [INFO] Status of errors: {'NORMAL': 5, 'LLRGFail': 6}`.
 This line indicates LLRG exception status.
-Below are the definition of commonly-seen exceptions:
+Below are the definitions of commonly seen exceptions:

 - `NORMAL`: If no exception occurs
 - `EmptyOutFile`: If LLRG exited normally but with an empty output file.